ECG On-Demand Privacy & Cookies Policy

 - information about your visit, including the full Uniform Resource Locators (URL), clickstream to, through and from our site (including date and time), page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page and any phone number used to call our customer service number.

 - Patient data.
 We process patient data on behalf of other healthcare providers.
 We are both data processors and co-controllers.
 Such data is uploaded securely onto secure servers and processed in accordance with our agreements with them.
-We comply with the relevant statutory regulations and, in respect to NHS data, we adhere to current NHS guidelines and all patient identifiable data is transferred via the N3/HSCN network.
+We comply with the relevant statutory regulations and, in respect to NHS data, in addition we adhere to current NHS guidelines and all patient identifiable data is transferred via the N3/HSCN network.
 All patient data is processed and hosted within the EEA.
 Any questions about patient data should be referred to the person who collected the data (i.e. clinician, health provider or other person).

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.

 We use the following cookies: